ippontech/blog-usa/posts/redux-sagas-all-you-need-to-know.md

 Secondly, Sagas allow you to model complex business logic as a series of steps and handle errors and retries in a predictable way.

+They also provide an action dispatch flow that allows to pause, delay and cancel promises, making it easier to handle race conditions, manage errors and provide more control over side effects.

+Another advantage of using Redux Sagas is that they allow us to test our code more efficiently.
+Since Sagas manage async in a very isolated way, you can test them just like you test your reducers, which makes your app more robust over time.

 Finally, Sagas can be used with other Redux middleware, such as Thunks or Observables, to provide a powerful combination of tools for managing the state of your application.

 ### Disadvantages of using Sagas